 AGA asserts that the NOPR fails to appropriately account for substitutes to released FT capacity including (1) IT capacity, (2) short-term firm capacity, (3) competitive rebundled sales (the "gray market" sales), and (4) market area storage.
+The AGA also states the relevant geographic market is not an individual delivery point, as claimed by the FERC NOPR, but all delivery points that are routinely accessible under a shipper's transportation contracts.
+Furthermore, the availability of flexible delivery and receipt points, as required by FERC, allows other parties than the LDC to serve other markets.

-36 Federal Energy Regulatory Commission, Standards For Business Practices of Natural Gas Pipelines, Order No. 587-B, February 6, 1997.
+&lt;sup>36 Federal Energy Regulatory Commission, Standards For Business Practices of Natural Gas Pipelines, Order No. 587-B, February 6, 1997.

-37 Federal Energy Regulatory Commission, Secondary Market Transactions of Interstate Pipelines, Notice of Proposed Rulemaking, Docket No. RP96-14, July 31, 1996.
+&lt;sup>37 Federal Energy Regulatory Commission, Secondary Market Transactions of Interstate Pipelines, Notice of Proposed Rulemaking, Docket No. RP96-14, July 31, 1996.